shmoergh/moduleur/modules/07-brain/README.md

 As of today the following programs are available for the Brain module:

-- [MIDI2CV](https://github.com/shmoergh/moduleur/tree/main/modules/07-brain/brain-sdk/programs/midi2cv) - Basic MIDI to CV converter
+- [Basic MIDI2CV](https://github.com/shmoergh/brain-basic-midi2cv) - Basic MIDI to CV converter with selectable MIDI and output channels
-- [Output tuner](https://github.com/shmoergh/moduleur/tree/main/modules/07-brain/brain-sdk/programs/output-tuner) - Helper program to fine tune the outputs of the Brain module.
+- [Output tuner](https://github.com/shmoergh/brain-output-tuner) - Helper program to fine tune the outputs of the Brain module.
 Also can be used to tune VCOs.

 ## Boards